Green Homes Grants for Renewable Heating

 Are solar thermal panels right for you?

-NOTE: Only renewable heating systems which have been installed by a Microgeneration Certification Scheme (MCS) certified installer will be eligible for a Green Homes Grant.
+NOTE: Only renewable heating systems which have been installed by a TrustMark approved installer (who as registered with the scheme) will be eligible for a Green Homes Grant.

 How much could a renewable heating system cost?